frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-14-history_of_states.md

 ---
 # State History Mechanism

-The statechart was invented by Dr. David Harel in his 1987 paper, which proposed a number of additional features to pure state machines as well as visual formalisms for expressing them.
+The statechart was proposed by Dr. David Harel in his 1987 paper, which introduced a number of additional features to pure state machines as well as visual formalisms for expressing them.
 One of these important new ideas was the "history" mechanism for returning to the previous state.

 ## The Problem